fastninja30/wallstreet/README.md

 Our analysis provided valuable insights into the impact of online communities and social media on real-world financial events.
 We demonstrated the effectiveness of large language models in understanding the dynamics of these communities and their influence on market behavior.

 1. We provide an analysis model specifically for GME stock during the 2021 GME event period.
-The model aims to determine whether or not the market will crash at a certain date of GME event with adjustable input parameters indicating the community size of individual investors of r/WallStreetBets.
+The model aims to determine whether or not the market will crash given a certain date of GME event with adjustable input parameters indicating the community size of individual investors of r/WallStreetBets.
 2. We provide a pipeline that gets the r/WallStreetBets parameters for the provided model.

 ## Future Work